MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 #### SceneMesh

-A SceneMeshe is a SceneComponent that approximates the geometry of arbitrary geometric objects through the use of a triangle list.
+A SceneMesh is a SceneComponent that approximates the geometry of arbitrary geometric objects through the use of a triangle list.
 SceneMeshes are used in several different contexts, they can represent components of the watertight cell structure or as the WorldMesh which represents the unbounded Surface Reconstruction associated with the Scene.
 The index and vertex data provided with each mesh uses the same familiar layout as the [vertex and index buffers](https://msdn.microsoft.com/library/windows/desktop/bb147325%28v=vs.85%29.aspx) that are used for rendering triangle meshes in all modern rendering APIs.
 Note that in Scene Understanding, meshes use 32-bit indices and may need to be broken up into chunks for certain rendering engines.

 #### SceneQuad